Table of contents

 The biggest limitation of MNPRX was that you could only use the styles it came with.
 That starts to change with Flair, as you can use the new Flair Graph to modify and even create your own shader styles from scratch!
 While still in beta stages, we have decided to release it to gather feedback as soon as possible and learn your thoughts and wishes for it.

 As a small team (currently only Santiago is at Artineering), we can’t develop all the features we wish to have at once—we need to focus our development efforts.
-For this purpose, we are opening a feedback board to suggest, aggregate, and vote on different features to implement in Flair.
+For this purpose, we are opening a #vote-on-features channel on our Discord server to suggest, aggregate, and vote on different features to implement in Flair.
 The most requested features will be developed and included in future updates.
 So, please help us spread the word and guide our future development.

 Finally, to bid the MNPRX name farewell and welcome Flair, we have decided to release our first demo reel!
 After three years of existence, you have created some amazing productions, which we wish to celebrate and highlight.
 Thank you for using MNPRX/Flair and for your continuous support!!